2018 Valparaiso Crusaders football team

 The 2018 Valparaiso Crusaders football team represented Valparaiso University in the 2018 NCAA Division I FCS football season.
 They were led by fifth-year head coach Dave Cecchini and played their home games at Brown Field.
 They competed in the Pioneer Football League.
 They finished the season 2–9, 2–6 in PFL play to finish in a three-way tie for seventh place.

-Previous season

-The Crusaders finished the 2017 season 6–5, 5–3 in PFL play to finish in a three-way tie for third place.
-The Crusaders had a winning season for the first time since 2003 and had five league wins for the first time since 1961.

 Preseason

 Preseason All-PFL team

 The PFL released their preseason all-PFL team on July 30, 2018, with the Crusaders having three players selected.